Fly Fishing For Trout: 39 Tips For More Trout

 On trout and steelhead rivers, it’s not uncommon for 80% of the fish to hold in 20% of the water.
 Reading the water and knowing where to fish gives you a better chance for more fish.

-New fly anglers might find the a be a little tricky but you can use rocks, logs, and currents. to help you find these areas.
+New fly anglers might find this tricky, but you can use rocks, logs, and currents to help you find these areas.

-often, reading the water is simply seeing where the river god from shallow to deeper.
-Darker water means deeper water and this is where trout like to hold.
+Often, reading the water is simply seeing where the river goes from shallow to deeper.
+Darker water means deeper water, and this is where trout like to hold.

 40. Fly Fishing Through The Seasons